Presque Isle Harbor Association

 Social Activities Update:

-- A complete list of activities can be found on our website: www.presqueisleharbor.org.
-There is also a current list of activities on the bulletin board at the clubhouse.
+• A complete list of activities can be found on our website (presqueisleharbor.org) or on the clubhouse bulletin board.

 Campground Update: